 #Photography tips for Qutub Minar

 I would suggest visiting Qutub Minar on a weekday with fewer tourists.
 Photographing the Qutub Minar at dawn and dusk will give you some amazing pictures.
 Check out my Instagram for the unique pictures I clicked.
 As most of the monuments in Qutub Minar’s complex are in ruins, so I would suggest trying clicking some unique angles like the one below.

-Also, check out my Qutub Minar photo gallery!
+Check out my Qutub Minar photo gallery!

 I went on a Sunday and the Qutub Minar complex was flowing with tourists and it was difficult to click.
 So if you love photography with fewer people around, I would suggest going as early as possible and avoid weekends.

-#Iron Pillar of Delhi
+Iron Pillar of Delhi

 Another marvel piece from Delhi’s history is the 3rd century dated *Iron Pillar*.
 As the name suggests, the pillar is made of 98% iron.
 Still going strong after all bearing all wear and tear, the iron pillar hasn’t rusted yet which is another mystery.
 If historians are to be believed the Iron pillar was build in honor of Chandragupta II long before the Muslim dynasty came to power in Delhi.
-The pillar stands high at 7.2 meters with an image of God Garuda on top showcasing the reign Hindu dynasty.
+The pillar stands high at 7.2 meters with an image of God Garuda on top showcasing the reign of Hindu dynasty.
 The Iron Pillar of Delhi is believed to be not of Delhi origin and rather brought to Delhi from the Udaygiri caves of Madhya Pradesh – the reason for which is not known.

 Suggested Read – Roam through the ruins of Safdarjung Tomb!!